-Employees become eligible to participate in this plan on the next enrollment date after they have worked at least 1,000 hours during a consecutive twelve-month period.
+Employees become eligible to participate in this plan on the next enrollment date after they have worked at least 1000 hours during a consecutive six-month period and must be 21 years of age or older to enroll.
 Enrollment dates are June 1 and December 1 of each year.
 Summary plan descriptions will be distributed to employees when they become eligible or upon request.